gcorlouer/SLTforSGD/README.md

-# Code for SGD on singular 1D and 2D models
+# SGD on degenerate 1D and 2D loss-landscape

+This project contains python code to to study the influence of degenerate directions in the loss landscape on SGD dynamics.
-Run SGD on 1D and 2D models that are linear in the data and polynomial in their parameters.
+SGD is ran on 1D and 2D models that are linear in their inputs and polynomial in their parameters.

-Main classes and functions are in the library (lib) especially see onedmodel.py for the model, SGD runner and utility functions.
+The main classes and functions are in the in the SGD_utils.py file in the library lib/ directory

-Experiments are ran in the notebooks especially see sgd1d.ipynb and sgd_slt_2d.ipynb.
-For Fokker plank see FK_finite_volume
+## Codebase structure

+Folders
+* `lib/` folder contains `SGD_utils.py` the main library of the project to run SGD on degenerate models
+* `notebooks/` contains notebook showing SGD escaping non degenerate minima and getting stuck on degenerate minima

+## Usage

+Install dependencies with `requirement.txt` and run experiments in notebooks.